A Hacky Way to Send Notifications From a Development Machine on iTerm2

 $ make; iterm_notify "build finished!"

-deserves a bit of explanation.
+iterm_notify deserves a bit of explanation.
 Why not just

 notification was shown and close it, the notification will happen again.